karlhorky/talk-notes/kod.io-2014-03-01.md

 Coding is archaeological
 ------------------------
-* we hunt around in it
+* we hunt around in it, looking for some kind of sense or some old lost civilizations that can help us
+* these skills exist in more than just software engineers

 Innovative
 ----------